Perarasu-cloud/double-wishbone-suspension-system/README.md

 ## 🌀 Spring Analysis

-The spring inside the shock absorber was analyzed using different spring materials.
+The spring was analyzed using different spring materials.

 Applied Force: **3435 N**